OPMDG/check_pgactivity/README.rst

 ===========

-check_pgactivity is dedicated to monitoring PostgreSQL cluster from Nagios.
-It offers many different services and returns various usefull perfdata for metrology.
+check_pgactivity is designed to monitor PostgreSQL clusters from Nagios.
+It offers many options to measure and monitor useful performance metrics.

 \ **-s**\ , \ **--service**\  SERVICE

  The nagios service to run.
-See section SERVICES for a description of available services or option \ ``--list``\  for a short service and description list.
+See section SERVICES for a description of available services or use \ ``--list``\  for a short service and description list.